-A recent study by researchers at the EPA-funded Center for Air, Climate, and Energy Solutions found that people of color are largely exposed to more particulate air pollution on average across income level, within individual states, and within individual urban and rural areas.58 These findings were reinforced by a November 2021 EPA report on Climate Change and Social Vulnerability in the United States.
-In the report, the EPA found that among the socially vulnerability factors of income, race, education, and age, people of color are most likely to currently live in areas that are projected to have the highest levels of climate change impacts with 2 degrees Celsius of warming or 50 cm of global sea level rise.
-Citing its most recent Particulate Matter Integrated Science Assessment, EPA acknowledged that "race and ethnicity are important factors in determining PM2.5 related risk, and that Black individuals, in particular, are at increased risk for health effects, in part due to disparities in exposure."59 For example, Black individuals are 41-60% more likely than others to currently live in areas with the highest projected increases in premature mortality from climate-driven changes in PM2.5.
-60 Black individuals are also 34% more likely to live in areas with the highest projected increases in particulate air pollution.61
+A recent study by researchers at the EPA-funded Center for Air, Climate, and Energy Solutions found that people of color are largely exposed to more particulate air pollution on average across income level, within individual states, and within individual urban and rural areas.59 These findings were reinforced by a November 2021 EPA report on Climate Change and Social Vulnerability in the United States.
+In the report, the EPA found that - among the social vulnerability factors of income, race, education, and age - people of color are most likely to currently live in areas that are projected to have the highest levels of climate change impacts with 2° Celsius of warming or 50 cm of global sea level rise.
+Citing its most recent Particulate Matter Integrated Science Assessment, EPA acknowledged that "race and ethnicity are important factors in determining PM2.5 related risk and that Black individuals, in particular, are at increased risk for health effects, in part due to disparities in exposure."60 For example, Black individuals are 41-60% more likely than others to currently live in areas with the highest projected increases in PM2.5.
+Black individuals are also 34% more likely to live in areas with the highest projected increases in childhood asthma diagnoses due to climate-driven changes in particulate air pollution.60

-The final "key message" in the National Climate Assessment related to air quality, human health, and climate change points to the potential for co-benefits across these three categories as a result of mitigating greenhouse gas emissions.
+The final "key message" in the 2018 National Climate Assessment related to air quality, human health, and climate change points to the potential for co-benefits across these three categories as a result of mitigating GHG emissions.
 "Many emission sources of greenhouse gases also emit air pollutants that harm human health.
 Controlling these common emission sources would both mitigate climate change and have immediate benefits for air quality and human health.
-Because methane is both a greenhouse gas and an ozone precursor, reductions of methane emissions have the potential to simultaneously mitigate climate change and improve air quality."62
+Because methane is both a greenhouse gas and an ozone precursor, reductions of methane emissions have the potential to simultaneously mitigate climate change and improve air quality."61